 The areas of assessment are extensive.
 They include the nursing home environment, resident rights, staff and resident interaction, skin care, medication management, quality of life, nursing home administration, and proper preparation and storage of food.
 Resident medical records are reviewed and interviews are conducted with some residents (including their relatives) and administrative staff.
 This is all done to determine if a nursing home is meeting federal regulations.

-While the health inspection five-star rating utilizes a nursing home’s most recent three state health surveys, the rating is based on the number (how many), extent (how many residents does it impact), and seriousness (serious risk versus low risk) of any “deficiencies”.
+While the Health Inspection Results 5-Star Rating utilizes a nursing home’s most recent three state health surveys, the rating is based on the number (how many), extent (how many residents does it impact), and seriousness (serious risk versus low risk) of any “deficiencies”.
 Deficiencies are areas in which a nursing home fails to follow federally set standards.
 This is also known as non-compliance.
-If “deficiencies” have been identified during a state health survey, the number of times the surveyors need to return to the nursing home to ensure it is now in compliance is factored in.
+If “deficiencies” were identified during a state health survey, the number of times the surveyors needed to return to ensure nursing home compliance is also factored in.

 Findings from complaint investigations and infection control inspections within the last 3 years are also taken into consideration.
 Complaint investigations occur when a resident and / or their family call to report that the nursing home has / is providing poor care.
 Infection control inspections focus on a nursing home’s policies and practices when it comes to controlling infections.